-Linux and macOS
+Linux

-Linux and macOS have no glue components.
+Linux has no glue components.
 The application directly links against the shared library that implements the interface.
-The MicroKernel Engine link library is libpsqlmif for both Linux 32-bit and Linux and macOS 64-bit applications.
+The MicroKernel Engine link library is libpsqlmif for both Linux 32-bit and Linux 64-bit applications.

 Distributing Zen Applications

 If you plan to develop an application using a Zen database engine, you need to be aware of the following requirements for distributing your applications: